|Steele's Coaching Career|

 The Dillon, S.C., native is a 1981 graduate of the University of Tennessee.
 He spent his freshman season at Furman before transferring to Tennessee, where he was a member of Johnny Majors' squads.
 He was a student assistant coach in 1980 and then a graduate assistant the following year (1981) before being promoted to outside linebackers coach in 1982.

 Steele and his wife, Linda, have one son Gordon and one daughter Caroline (an Auburn graduate).
-Gordon currently serves as offensive line coach and run game coordinator at Murray State.
+Gordon is on the football coaching staff at South Alabama.
 Steele's brother Jeff serves as associate athletics director for facilities and operations at Auburn.